User37som/libbitcoin/bx-fetch-tx.md

 $ bx fetch-tx --help
 ```
 ```
-Usage: bx fetch-tx [-h] [--config VALUE] [--format VALUE] [HASH]
+Usage: bx fetch-tx [-h] [--config value] [--format value] [HASH]

 Info: Get a transaction by its hash.
-Requires a Libbitcoin/Obelisk server connection.
+Requires a Libbitcoin server connection.

 Options (named):

 -c [--config]        The path to the configuration settings file.
 -f [--format]        The output format.
 Options are 'info', 'json' and
                      'xml', defaults to 'info'.
 -h [--help]          Get a description and instructions for this command.

 Arguments (positional):

 HASH                 The Base16 transaction hash of the transaction to
                      get.
-If not specified the transaction hash is read
+If not specified the transaction hash is read from STDIN.
-                     from STDIN.
 ```
 This command supports [configuration settings](Configuration-Settings).